rtCamp/visual-automation-backstop/README.md

 A Script to conduct visual testing with [BackstopJS](https://github.com/garris/BackstopJS).
 This script can give you the confidence of delivering a bug free UI and can save you from monotonus work of regression testing.
 The Visual Automation framework is a quick and efficient tool to identify visual changes without vetting through the whole application manually.

+## Changelog
+## v1.1 [June 7 2023]
+Add sitemap.xml Feature.

 ## Configuration

-We have two options in this basic framework to run the tests.
+We have three options in this basic framework to run the tests.

 ### CSV file for URLs (Recommended for big projects)
 If you have a large number of URLs (>1000) that you would like to test then you should configure the following files